We have rooms available for meeting or training purposes.

 - Regional Addiction Services

-- Respite Care Services for Children with Special Needs
+- Respite Care Services - Children Special Needs

 - Riverview Arts Centre

 - Riverview Boys and Girls Club